Raisess/ldb/README.md

-# ldb
+# ldbjs
 A lib to create and manage local db files and data, whit a simple send and get system,
-save any data, html content, js objects and arrays, some texts, anything.
+save any data, html content, js objects and arrays, json, some texts, anything.

 ##### The erros in the operations is automatically returned not include in yours callbacks.